Katie Couric: Family and relationships

-Couric married attorney John Paul "Jay" Monahan III in 1989.
+Couric married attorney John Paul "Jay" Monahan III on June 10, 1989.
 She gave birth to their first daughter, Elinor Tully "Ellie" Monahan, in Washington, D.C., on July 23, 1991; their second daughter, Caroline "Carrie" was born in New York City on January 5, 1996.
 Her husband died of colorectal cancer in 1998 at the age of 42.
 In September 2013, she became engaged to financier John Molner after a two-year relationship.
 Couric married Molner in a small, private ceremony at her home in The Hamptons on June 21, 2014.
 The two star in the online cooking series Full Plate with Katie & John, appearing on the Sur La Table website.

 Her sister Emily Couric, a Virginia Democratic state senator, died of pancreatic cancer at the age of 54 on October 18, 2001.
 Couric gave a eulogy at the funeral.
 She pointed out that it irritated Emily when people asked her if she was Katie Couric's sister.
 She told the mourners, "I just want you to know I will always be proud to say 'I am Emily Couric's sister'."
-Couric has two other siblings, Clara Couric Batchelor and John M. Couric, Jr.
+Couric has two other siblings, Clara Couric Batchelor and John M. Couric III.

-During the January 15, 2021 appearance on Real Time with Bill Maher, Couric revealed that she is distantly related to William Henry Harrison, the ninth president of the United States.
+During a January 15, 2021 appearance on Real Time with Bill Maher, Couric revealed that she is distantly related to William Henry Harrison, the ninth president of the United States.